saadtazi/SaadTaziGChartBundle/README.md

 the Google Chart Tool.

 You don't have to use the Twig functions: you can use the php classes (in DataTable and or in Chart).
-But you will probably find it a little bit boring.
+But you will probably find it a little bit "painful".